jcdavenport/sentiment_analysis/README.md

 access_token = 'your_access_token'
 access_secret = 'your_access_secret'
 ```
-(Obviously your actual access tokens will need to be placed in their proper spot *within* the single quotes)
+(Obviously your actual consumer/access data will need to be placed in their proper spot *within* the single quotes)
 <br>

 ---